Geutzzu/FurnitureStoresExtraction/README.md

 words from this list to better suit the needs of their own dataset.

     ```py
-    BAD_TEXT_PATTERNS_IN_TITLE = ['releases', 'products', 'product', 'collections', 'collection', 'item', 'personalization', 'personalize', 'personalized', 'customize', 'customized', 'customise', 'customised', 'shop', 'store', 'stores', 'home', 'page', 'pages', 'about', 'contact', 'contact us', 'contact me', 'contact info', 'furniture', 'sofas', 'chairs', 'armchairs', 'ottomans', 'furniture' 'gift', 'card', 'search' ] #  all generic names that would indicate that the h1 tag does not contain a product - we can afford to lose a few products in the dataset
+    BAD_TEXT_PATTERNS_IN_TITLE = ['releases', 'products', 'product', 'collections', 'collection', 'item', 'personalization', 'personalize', 'personalized', 'customize', 'customized', 'customise', 'customised', 'shop', 'store', 'stores', 'home', 'page', 'pages', 'about', 'contact', 'contact us', 'contact me', 'contact info', 'furniture', 'sofas', 'chairs', 'armchairs', 'furniture' 'gift', 'card', 'search' ] #  all generic names that would indicate that the h1 tag does not contain a product - we can afford to lose a few products in the dataset
     ```
 - I check for my title to be of length 3 or more since correct product names that have two or fewer words are rare and more often than not if a title has two or fewer words, it is not a product name.